The Key To 'Drowsy but Awake'

 Exhibit A: The Mom who tenderly places her 2 month old down for a nap in her crib after 20 minutes of walking, rocking, shushing, and patting, but baby wakes up with a blood curdling scream the instant mom's grip is released.
 Been there!
 It can be a real gut punch.

 Start practicing right away.
 And keep practicing.

-The practicing will help you feel more comfortable with the whole baby sleep process, because it can subconsciously reinforce prioritizing independent sleep right away, if that is your end goal.
+Practicing will help you feel more comfortable with the whole baby sleep process, because it can subconsciously reinforce prioritizing health sleep habits right away.
+It can also assure parents that their baby is capable of understanding cues and being content in their own space.
 When parents successfully implement the drowsy but awake method for the first time, they often realize that they totally got this.
 You got this, too!

-Consider this: Mastering the art of putting your baby down drowsy but awake (even just some of the time) so that he can learn self-settling skills is a precursor to you down the road being one of those parents who simply puts baby in crib and struts out of his room like a boss--with minimal fuss, fight, or crying.
+Consider this: Mastering the art of putting your baby down drowsy but awake (even just some of the time) so that he can learn self-settling skills is a precursor to you down the road being one of those parents who simply puts baby in crib and struts out of the room like a boss--with little to no fuss, fight, or crying.
 That can be you! #goals #worthit

 This tactic can be practiced very early on, and should be.
 The drive to sleep is much stronger in babies 0-3 months old.
 From 3 months on, it can be challenging to 'pull the wool over' their little, engaged, adorable, and curious eyes.
 By 5 to 6 months, their little brains have developed enough that you can't trick them into a sleepy state as easily.
 They want to play!

 So, don't even try pulling the drowsy but awake stunt on a 1 year old.
 Aint' nobody got time for that.
 And they'll just look at you like...

 If you have a young babe, keep practicing!
 The earlier the better.
 If you have an older child and you think you've missed this boat, no worries.
 It happens.
 The good news is, other sleep training methods can help with self-settling.
 Book a consult with me here!